Hello again fellow geeks!

 Wrapping It Up

 I was originally going to make one super mega post which had this overview and all the in-the-weeds stuff.
-I figured that would simply be too much (for you and me) so instead I’ll be breaking this into two posts.
+I figured that would simply be too much (for you and me) so instead I’ll be breaking this into three posts.
 This post got you familiar with why this feature is so important to complex enterprises.
-You should be planning your larger strategy to consider this feature if you are proof-of-concepting and designing for eventual support of the Foundry Agent Service.
+You should be planning your larger strategy to consider this feature if you are POCing and designing for eventual support of the Foundry Agent Service.

 Thanks folks!